 Neighborhoods: Transform distressed, high-poverty neighborhoods into viable, mixed-income and sustainable neighborhoods with access to well-functioning services, high quality public schools and education programs, high quality early learning programs and services, public assets, public transportation, and improved access to jobs.

 To achieve these core goals, successful applicants are required to develop and implement a comprehensive neighborhood revitalization strategy, or Transformation Plan.
 This plan will become the guiding document for the revitalization of the public and/or assisted housing units, while simultaneously directing the transformation of the surrounding neighborhood and positive outcomes for families.
-To successfully develop and implement the Transformation Plan, HACB will work with public and private agencies, community and philanthropic organizations, current Buena Vida residents, neighborhood residents, and other identified individuals and stakeholder groups to gather and leverage resources needed to support the strategic and financial sustainability of the plan.
+To successfully develop and implement the Transformation Plan, HWVHA will work with public and private agencies, community and philanthropic organizations, former Northcott Court residents, Fairfield neighborhood residents, and other identified individuals and stakeholder groups to gather and leverage resources needed to support the strategic and financial sustainability of the plan.

 If you would like to know more about HUD’s Choice Neighborhood Initiative: